rmx/blog.rmx.im/_posts/2015-01-12-encounter-leaderboards.md

 parties.

 To edit the *scoring function* go the the main encounter editor page and select *Scoring function* from the sidebar.
-If an encounter doens't have a *scoring function* defined then no leaderboard will be generated.
+If an encounter doesn't have a *scoring function* defined then no leaderboard will be generated.

 Here is an example *scoring function*, one which gives all parties a point for